 - Climate change and ecosystem services.

-- Research in the School is funded by a diverse range of external funding bodies, including the NERC, the European Union, the European Research Council, charities (The Leverhulme Foundation; Esmee Fairbairn), Defra and the Royal Society.
+- Research in the School is funded by a diverse range of external funding bodies, including the NERC, the European Union, philanthropic charities (e.g. The Leverhulme Foundation; Esmee Fairbairn Foundation), Defra and the Royal Society.

 - The School hosts the Evolution MegaLab, an innovative project bringing evolution into classrooms and iSPOT aiding the identification of organisms worldwide.

-- Members of the discipline regularly publish in high-impact journals such as Science, Nature, PNAS and other specialist journals.
+- Members of the discipline regularly publish in high-impact journals such as Science, Nature, PNAS and Proceedings of the Royal Society.